fastify/fastify-autoload/README.md

   ```

-- `plugin.prefixOverride` - Override all other prefix option
+- `plugin.prefixOverride` - Override all other prefix options

   ```js
   // index.js